-After participating in a versatile hour-and-a-half game of Apenkooi a.k.a. the Monkey Garden organized by my company, I remembered something I hadn’t thought about in years.
+After participating in a versatile hour-and-a-half game of Apenkooi a.k.a. the Monkey Garden as a company event, I remembered something I hadn’t thought about in years.

 It sucks being a kid.
 Double that if you’re an adolescent.

 Remember those kids that could not hit an elephant with ball from two meters away?
 Or those that could never do a handstand or a belly roll?

 They were always picked up last when they were forming teams and their tracksuits were always either too small or too big, and worn.

 They used to hang out around the pitch terrified of being in the action, and screeched anytime the ball came near them but did not talk much otherwise.